 Wholesale Market: Monday – Friday, April – November, 12am – 6am (Open to the public, but you must buy in bulk.)

-The great news is that makes more time for visiting the wealth of eateries and shops that are worth the trip to the district at any time of year.
+The great news about limited market hours, is that there’s more time for visiting local eateries and shops.
+There are many that make a trip to the Eastern Market District worthwhile at any time of year.
 In fact, the upcoming holiday season can be quite magical with the sale of greens and trees, and it’s a definite party locale when it comes to Lions tailgating.
 In addition to classic stops like Russel Street Deli, Bert’s and Vivio’s be sure to check out some of their newer neighbors like Detroit City Distillery, Eastern Market Brewing Company, or Stache International.

 No matter which eateries and shops you choose to visit, you’ll find a unique piece of art or two awaits you on your short walk to your destination.
 There has always been a bounty of deliciousness in Eastern Market to fill your stomach, and now you can complement it with a plethora of art to feed your soul.
 It’s time to take a trip.